ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 Observe the changes that were made:

 1. Open the [Load balancers for VPC](https://{DomainName}/vpc-ext/network/loadBalancers).
-1. Select the load balancer in zone zero (Dallas 1/us-south-1) it has the suffix fw-z0-s3.
+1. Select the load balancer in zone 0 (Dallas 1/us-south-1) it has the suffix fw-z0-s3.
 1. Note the **Private IPs**.

 Compare the Private IPs with those in the transit VPC ingress route table: